-Consists of shares available for future issuance under our 2017 Plan and the Appian Corporation Employee Stock Purchase Plan ("ESPP").
-The number of shares available for future issuance under our ESPP is based on 1,000,000 shares we registered on Form S-8 and 13,600 shares purchased under the ESPP as of December 31, 2021.
+(2) Consists of shares available for future issuance under our 2017 Plan and the Appian Corporation Employee Stock Purchase Plan ("ESPP").
+The number of shares available for future issuance under our ESPP is based on 1,000,000 shares we registered on Form S-8 and 67,995 shares purchased under the ESPP through December 31, 2022.
 Because the number of shares that may be purchased under the ESPP depends on each employee's voluntary election to participate and contribution elections and on the fair market value of our Class A common stock at various future dates, the actual number of shares that may be purchased under the plan cannot be determined in advance.